swaroopjcse/lab02/README.md

 ## Exploring the library

 The `cp::print` instruction is coming from our library.
-Let's check what the *documentation* of this instruction says
+Let's check what the *documentation* of this instruction says.

+* Go to the course web page.
+* Scroll down to